 SNAP benefits may only be used to purchase food for human consumption and seeds/plants to grow food at home.
 SNAP benefits cannot be used for household items, grooming products, tobacco, alcohol products, pet food, etc.

-To download a SNAP Education & Training brochure/fact sheet, click
+To download a SNAP Employment & Training brochure/fact sheet, click

 here.